Skip to main content

 ★★☆☆ Uncommon

 24/7 Parcel Postboxes exist as a Royal Mail drop-off option.
-Treat physical designs as evolving.
 Introduced unspecified.

 Photo: sludgegulper / Oxyman, Wikimedia Commons (CC BY-SA 2.0).